alder-tree/BrokenWisdoms/2-Opposing-views.md

 >
 > Jeremiah is a hobbit, a fellow hobbit.
 He looks like the Cowardly Lion from Wizard of Oz, but he neither thinks he’s cowardly — his spirit animal is a lion — nor is.
 Jeremiah is brave.
 I look like Gollum, but I'm not.
 >
-> I should invite him to grab a Hobbiton-type beer at Jeremiah's Tavern in Rochester with me, but I'd rather not because, amid processing all this trauma, there's no place like home.
+> I should invite him to grab a Bree-type beer at Jeremiah's Tavern in Rochester with me, but I'd rather not because, amid processing all this trauma, there's no place like home/The Shire/Grey Havens.

 ### My trauma